 - 4.1 This Agreement does not prescribe provisions for dealing with disciplinary or grievance matters between Signatory companies and individual personnel, or for the resolution of differences or disputes concerning this Agreement or its interpretation.
-The provisions applying within each Signatory company shall be used in these circumstances. - 4.2 No departure from normal working or stoppage of work shall occur unless the relevant provisions have been exhausted.
+The provisions applying within each Signatory company shall be used in these circumstances.
+Each Signatory should have a minimum standard in place for a Disciplinary Process for Day Rate workers. - 4.2 No departure from normal working or stoppage of work shall occur unless the relevant provisions have been exhausted.

-5 Standard Minimum Rates of Pay (Day Rates)
+5 Standard Minimum Rates of Pay (Day Rates and Saturation Pay)